-- A. All leave charges shall be in increments of one-quarter hour. - B. For clearly compassionate and appropriate reasons, the Agency may increase the stated limits applicable to all forms of leave in accordance with applicable government-wide regulation and law. - C. Employees shall not be denied leave based solely on their accrued leave balance. - D. No arbitrary or capricious restraints shall be established to restrict when leave may be requested. - E. Changes to the time and attendance system shall be negotiated in accordance with government-wide laws, regulations and this Agreement. - F. Employees who wish to request their supervisor's approval to use leave may do so by using the Agency's on-line Time & Attendance system, the OPM Form 71, email, or by speaking directly to the supervisor in person or by telephone. - G. Leave shall be denied only for appropriate reasons and not as a form of discipline.
-No approved leave or approved absence shall be a basis for disciplinary action except when it is clearly established that the employee submitted fraudulent documentation or misrepresented the reasons for the absence. - H. Employees shall not be adversely affected in any employment decision solely because of their leave balances.
+- A. All leave charges shall be in increments of one-quarter hour. - B. For clearly compassionate and appropriate reasons, the Agency may increase the stated limits applicable to all forms of leave in accordance with applicable government-wide regulation and law. - C. Employees shall not be denied leave based solely on their accrued leave balance. - D. No arbitrary or capricious restraints shall be established to restrict when leave may be requested. - E. Changes to the time and attendance system shall be negotiated in accordance with government-wide laws, regulations and this Agreement. - F. Employees who wish to request their supervisor's approval to use leave may do so by using the Agency's on-line Time & Attendance system, or by speaking directly to the supervisor in person or by telephone, email or text. - G. Leave shall be denied only for appropriate reasons and not as a form of discipline.
+No approved leave or approved absence shall be a basis for disciplinary action except when it is (1) clearly established that the employee submitted fraudulent documentation, (2) misrepresented the reasons for the absence or (3) otherwise provided by law. - H. Employees shall not be adversely affected in any employment decision solely because of their leave balances.